davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 * A template for a lab notebook - <https://osf.io/sesm4/wiki/home/>
 * 'Estimating the Reproducibility of Psychological Science' collects projects which were included in a project to reproduce existing papers in psychology <https://osf.io/ezcuj/wiki/home>

+Even if you don't use these template projects they may help you think about effective ways of presenting information to other people.

 ## Creating a new project

 ## Organization of an Open Science Framework project